 If you told me a year ago, I’d be planning a cross-country car-camping road trip; I wouldn’t have believed you, but now all I seem to be planning are car-camping road trips.

-If you are new here, you might not know I lost my corporate job in early 2020 and decided to take some time off to travel a bit.
-Unfortunately, after booking 6 months of international solo travel, the COVID pandemic happened, which forced me into plan B, laying low in upstate NY for half the year.
+If you are new here, you might not know I lost my corporate job in early 2020 and after a dreadful job search, I decided to take some time off and travel for a few months.
+Unfortunately, after booking six months of international solo travel, the COVID pandemic happened, which forced me into plan B. I ended up laying low in upstate NY for half the year.

 At the end of 2020, my wanderlust was still burning bright, so I decided I had to get back out there in the “safest” and most convenient way possible.
 I always wanted to take an RV across the US, visit all 63 National Parks, and explore all 50 US states, and I thought now is the time.
 I still wasn’t convinced I would be car camping in my 2010 Hyundai Santa Fe, but once I realized car camping was the only way to travel cross country on the budget I had, I was committed to planning my first cross-country car-camping road trip.
-I will have gone 18,000 miles, drove through 32 states and countless cities by the time I make it back home to Miami, FL, at the end of 2021.
+My route took me over 17,000 miles, through 23 states and countless cities.
+I ended up visiting 23 National Parks and learned so much about car camping and myself.

 This post will take you through how I planned and organized every element of my road trip.
-I’m sharing everything from choosing my supplies, sleeping comfortably, planning the route, road trip costs, and the mistakes I made along the way.
-I hope this guide to planning a cross-country car-camping road trip will help inspire you to hit the road and give car camping a fair try.
+I’m sharing everything from choosing my supplies, sleeping comfortably, planning the route, road trip costs, the mistakes I made and how I stayed safe along the way.
+I hope this guide to planning a cross-country car-camping road trip will help inspire you to hit the road and give car camping a fair try!

 Overview of my car-camping road trip